VoidAny/anipy-dmenu/README.md

 `anipy-dmenu` - This lets you use dmenu to select an episode to watch.

 `apd-next` - This lets you watch the episode after the one previously watched.

+`apd-replay` - This replays the last played episode.

+`apd-previous` - This plays the episode before the last played episode.